singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 **Average cycle time = average work in progress / average throughput**

+> "The average number of work items in a stable system is equal to their average completion rate, multiplied by their average time in the system." - John Little, 1961

+The average completion rate can be represented by either throughput, or its inverse, average cycle time.

 Scrum Teams can achieve flow optimization by using the following four practices:

 1. - **Visualization of the workflow**